JB63134/bash_h/README.md

 Instead of relying on multiple tools (type, which, command -V, compgen, alias, etc.), h unifies all resolution logic into a single command analysis engine.

-It recursively expands aliases, functions, builtins, binaries, scripts, pipelines, lists, and wrappers — producing a clean, readable, syntax-highlighted explanation of what Bash will actually run.
+It Detects aliases, functions, builtins, keywords, binaries, scripts, pipelines, chained commands, and wrappers — producing a clean, readable, explanation of what Bash will actually run.

 Designed for:
 learners exploring shell internals